Gifted Education Services

 - Project M3 Mentoring Mathematical Minds

-The gifted level language arts and reading classes in grades 6-8 address the needs of students who require instructional experiences beyond the regular curriculum.
-The school-based Learning Resource Teacher collaborates with the classroom teacher to provide appropriate levels of challenge through accelerated pacing and advanced content, vocabulary, research, writing and language study.
-Instructional strategies focus on critical reading; analysis of issues, themes and moral dilemmas; critical approaches to literature; author studies, and a range of inquiry-based discussion models.
+The Honors level language arts and reading classes in grades 6-8 address the needs of students who require instructional experiences beyond the regular curriculum.
+The course provides appropriate levels of challenge through accelerated pacing, advanced content, vocabulary, research, writing and language study.
+Student relevant novels, texts, and embedded assessments are utilized quarterly to enhance students’ reading comprehension, critical thinking, and writing skills.

 Students who demonstrate high levels of achievement in mathematics take accelerated courses in middle school.
-Under the Maryland College and Career-Ready Standards for Mathematics, students may be placed in 6th Grade Accelerated Math, 7th Grade Accelerated Math and Algebra 1.
-High school credit is earned for completion of Algebra 1.
+Under the Maryland College and Career-Ready Standards for Mathematics, students may be placed in 6th Grade Accelerated Math, 7th Grade Accelerated Math, Algebra 1, and Honors Geometry.
+High school credit is earned for completion of Algebra 1 and Honors Geometry.

 Students who demonstrate talent and interest in academic areas and work beyond grade level content may participate in the Charles County Scholars Course of Study.
 These students in grades 6-12 take advanced level courses and maintain minimum required grades in order to earn recognition at the end of eighth grade.